alexcg1/jina-streamlit-frontend/README.md

+# This repo is deprecated.
+[Please search my repos for "example" where you can find many Jina apps with Streamlit frontends](https://github.com/alexcg1?tab=repositories&q=example&type=&language=&sort=)!

+---

 # Jina + Streamlit

 A simple front-end for [Jina](http://www.jina.ai) neural search framework, written in [Streamlit](http://www.streamlit.io), that supports querying with image, text, or drawing on a canvas.